These guys have your number. Or at least you better hope they

 435,000 people call the agency daily for filing claims and asking

 questions.
-In 2011 the SSA paid benefits to about 60.4 million
+The SSA pays benefits to about 65 million people and

 As the amount of money allotted to its annual budget continues